kieunam123/SelfOrder-Food-App/README.md

-# HOW TO RUN THIS APPLICATION
+# HOW TO RUN THIS APP
 1. open terminal / cmd
 2. Cd to this folder on your computer
 3. type in `npm install`